Policies Governing Graduate Courses

 Accelerated Bachelor's/Master's Option

 Undergraduate students enrolled in accelerated programs are eligible to register for graduate-level coursework.
-Students must apply for admission to the program no later than the end of the junior year to be eligible enroll in graduate coursework in their final year of the program.
+Students must apply for admission to the program no later than the end of their junior year to be eligible enroll in graduate coursework in their final year of the program.

 The student may take a maximum of nine (9) credit hours for graduate credit, which will also apply to the requirements for the baccalaureate degree.
 Those nine (9) credit hours of graduate credit must be transferred to the student's graduate record after the student completes one semester as a graduate student.
-See actual degree program for further requirements.

 Continuing Studies and Post-baccalaureate Students